AI Recruitment Agent

 Compassionate leave

-A leave policy template should include compassionate leave for when family members face life-threatening illnesses or pass away.
+An employee leave policy template should include compassionate leave for when family members face life-threatening illnesses or pass away.
 Full-time and part-time employees receive 2 paid days per occasion, while casuals get the same unpaid.
 This leave doesn’t accumulate year to year and can be taken continuously or on separate days.

 Family and domestic violence leave